SCOPE OF THIS CHAPTER

 Any assessment made in the early ante-natal period should take into account family and social history as well as obstetric history and details of the parents.
 The assessment should include details, where possible, regarding the mother's partner and his/her wider family and environment.
 The depth of the assessment will depend on the individual circumstances surrounding the parent/s and family and is a matter of professional judgement.

 In normal circumstances, midwifery services will complete a booking in appointment with the expectant mother by the end of the first trimester (usually between 8-12 weeks gestation).
 Any safeguarding children concerns should be discussed with the safeguarding midwife/team at the earliest opportunity.

-Any subsequent intervention should be considered within the context of the thresholds laid down in The Councils Threshold Document.
-Where it has been identified that the parent/s may need additional support to meet the needs of their unborn child, the first stage in seeking to clearly identify these and the resources to address them, this may be at Level 2 or 3 of the Threshold Document, in which case an early Help Assessment will follow (see Appendix 1: Multi-Agency Pre-Birth Assessment Flowchart).
+Where it has been identified that the parent/s may need additional support to meet the needs of their unborn child, the first stage in seeking to clearly identify what is needed can be identified at an Early Help level, see Knowsley's Thrive Document.
+In such circumstances an early Help Assessment will follow (see Appendix 1: Multi-Agency Pre-Birth Assessment Flowchart).

 The development of any assessment and plan should follow the same principles of active multi-agency collaboration planning and review as advocated in this policy.